prjctgeek/foodie/content/recipes/barbacoa.md

  the marinade bag- we don't want it to dry any more.
 Let rest in fridge for 24-48 hours.

-Move the pork to an instantpot/pressure cooker fat cap up.
+Move the pork to an instant-pot/pressure cooker fat cap up.
 Pour the marinade over it and ~200ml of water.
-Pressure cook for 3 hours (on meat setting for instantpot).
+Pressure cook for 3 hours (on meat setting for instant-pot).

 Remove the meat from the pot and pull it apart, removing the bone, fat and any connective tissue.
 Strain the liquid from the pressure cooker.
 Taste it- if it's super spicy or salty, thin with water to taste, then add